karundawadi/portfolio/src/projects/taskManager/readme.md

 Live at: https://karundawadi.com/#/taskManager

-This web application is a task management tool designed to optimize a workday.
-Users can enter tasks along with an estimated number of Pomodoro cycles needed to complete each one.
-These tasks are then stored in a queue, with all data saved in the browser's local storage.
-Also, keep in mind that one can reorder tasks and arrange them how they want.
-This information is synced to the local storage.
-For mobile users, they may need to hold and drag to be able to rearrange a task.
+This web application serves as an effective task management tool, specifically tailored to enhance productivity throughout a workday.
+It allows users to input tasks and associate them with an estimated number of Pomodoro cycles required for completion.
+These tasks are organized in a queue and all relevant data is securely stored in the browser's local storage.
+Moreover, the application supports task reordering, enabling users to prioritize as per their needs, with changes immediately updated in the local storage.
+On mobile devices, users can rearrange tasks with a simple hold-and-drag action.

-Tasks are visually categorized by their Pomodoro cycle estimates: tasks requiring more than 10 cycles are colored in shades of red, those needing fewer than 5 cycles are in shades of blue, and tasks needing fewer than 2 cycles appear in shades of green.
-Users have the flexibility to reorder tasks based on priority.
+The tasks are color-coded based on the estimated Pomodoro cycles: tasks requiring more than 10 cycles are displayed in shades of red, those needing fewer than 5 cycles in shades of blue, and tasks with less than 2 cycles in shades of green.
+This color-coding allows for easy categorization and prioritization of tasks.

-Clicking on a task opens a modal that allows users to start a Pomodoro timer.
-Each completed Pomodoro cycle increments the 'worked' count for that task.
-The modal also has a local storage instance which keeps track of the task and the relevant note inside it.
+Clicking on a task triggers a modal window where users can initiate a Pomodoro timer.
+Each Pomodoro cycle completed is automatically added to the task's 'worked' count.
+The modal also includes a feature to store notes specific to each task, with the data preserved in the local storage.

-The application includes a graphical feature that tracks the estimated versus actual Pomodoro cycles (Y-axis) against the date each task was entered (X-axis).
-This historical data helps users make more accurate estimates over time.
+An integral feature of the application is its graphical tracking system, which compares the estimated Pomodoro cycles against the actual cycles on the Y-axis, plotted against the date of task entry on the X-axis.
+This historical tracking aids in making more accurate future estimates.

+For enhanced data management, users have the option to export and import tasks, providing a backup option and flexibility in managing local storage data.

+The application also streamlines task entry; simply pressing enter after typing a task adds it to the queue.

-Additionally, the UI features a master delete button, enabling users to clear all tasks and effectively clean the local storage.
-This function serves as a reset mechanism for the application.
+Additionally, the user interface includes a master delete button.
+This feature allows users to erase all tasks from the queue and clear the local storage, serving as a convenient reset mechanism for the entire application.

 ## Is this effective ?